 • radio wave scalpel;

 Important!
-The presence of a virus in the body is not a guarantee of the development of serious diseases.
-Manifestations are noted in every second woman.
+The presence of a virus in the body does not guarantee the development of serious diseases.
+Manifestations are observed in every second woman.

 Papilloma in an intimate place

-The appearance of this pathology on the genitals, in the anus and on the mucous membrane of the perineum gives women particular discomfort.
-During sex, such warts can be injured - pain, blood and discomfort appear.
-For a woman, this can be a serious stress.
+The appearance of this pathology on the genitals, in the anus and on the mucous membrane of the perineum causes women particular discomfort.
+During sex, such warts can be injured - pain, blood and discomfort may appear.
+This can be a serious stress for a woman.

-• this variation of the disease is the most contagious - during sexual contact with an infected partner, the probability of getting the virus is equal to 100%;
+• this variation of the disease is the most contagious - if you have sexual contact with an infected partner, the probability of getting the virus is 100%;

 • neoplasms in intimate places often develop into malignant tumors.

 The virus is often transmitted on shared objects.
-You can get it in baths, saunas, pools.
+You can get it in baths, saunas, and swimming pools.

 On the labia

-Such an outgrowth looks like a small mushroom - the skin grows, is fixed on a small leg.
-It may have a sharp end, or resemble a flat wart.
-The color of the papilloma is the same as that of the skin, or somewhat lighter.
+This growth looks like a small mushroom - the skin grows and attaches to a small stalk.
+It may have a sharp end or resemble a flat wart.
+The color of the papilloma is the same as that of the skin, or slightly lighter.
 Visually, the neoplasm does not resemble a mole in any way, so it is impossible to confuse it.

-A common occurrence is the accumulation of growths on the labia, which have a fleshy texture.
-Such papillomas need to be removed.
+A common occurrence is clusters of growths on the labia that have a fleshy consistency.
+Such papillomas require mandatory removal.

-Papillary growths can be on the walls or near the entrance to the vagina.
+Papillary growths can be located on the walls or near the entrance to the vagina.
 Cause itching and burning at the site of formation.
-They are flesh or pink in color.
+They are flesh-colored or pink in color.

 The virus enters the vagina through sexual contact with a carrier of the virus.
 The incubation period is from 2 to 3 months.
-Adverse factors can accelerate the development of the disease, visible signs will appear after 14 days.
+Unfavorable factors can accelerate the development of the disease; visible signs will appear within 14 days.

-Also, the disease can occur due to diseases of the reproductive sphere and weakened immunity.
+The disease can also occur due to diseases of the reproductive sphere and weakened immunity.

 • lack of vitamins;

-• unbalanced state of the flora in the vagina;
+• unbalanced state of flora in the vagina;

 • frequent nervous tension.

 Important!
-To the human papillomavirus, a strong immunity is not developed.
+Lasting immunity to the human papillomavirus is not developed.
 Therefore, the likelihood of re-formation of growths and infection is quite high.

 Human papillomavirus on the cervix

-These growths are often the cause of cancer.
-Every woman who does not have a permanent partner is at risk of infection.
+Such growths are often the cause of cancer.
+Every woman who does not have a regular partner has a risk of becoming infected.
 The virus can enter the body during kissing, oral and anal sex.

-1. The virus survives well in the environment.
-Therefore, you can not measure someone else's underwear, use washcloths and towels of other people.
+1. The virus survives well in the external environment.
+Therefore, you should not try on other people’s underwear or use other people’s washcloths and towels.

 3. Pointed papillomas indicate an acute course of the disease.
 But it is much easier to treat them than inactive ones.